By Ricardo Burke

 Charles Little, Harris’ first piano teacher, came from a heavy gospel and western classical background and he pushed Kevin to read music.
 “He made sure my theory was strong!”
 Harris states unapologetically.

-While working towards a Master’s degree in Jazz Piano Performance at The New England Conservatory of Music, Harris learned fundamentals and explored musical boundaries with the illustrious pianists Fred Hersch and Danilo Perez.
+While working towards a Master’s degree in Jazz Piano Performance at The New England Conservatory of Music, Harris learned fundamentals.
+Kevin explored musical boundaries with the illustrious pianists Fred Hersch and Danilo Perez.
 Harris completed his graduate work in 2000 but remained in Boston afterwards.
 He quickly realized he needed more time to practice and play with other musicians.
 During this period, he learned the traditions, like how to accompany vocalists and play up-tempo.